openstack/charm-magpie/src/README.md

     port state: 63
 ```

-As we could see, one of the links has different port states for both partner and actor, while second
+As we could see, one of the links has different port states for both partner and actor, while the second
 one has 63 for both - meaning, the first one is problematic and we'd need to dive more into this
 problem.